Luke-356/PhotoBooth/README.md

 This project is a containerized AI web application that:
 - Accepts image input
-- Processes images using computer vision / ML models
+- Detects people using YOLO models
+- Applies optimized image processing (CPU-friendly pipeline)
 - Serves results through a FastAPI backend
 - Runs fully inside Docker on an AWS EC2 instance